 You know that linear actuators move loads in a straight line, forward and/or backward.
 You know they can be powered by hydraulic fluid, compressed air, or electricity.
 Each type of actuator has its own pros and cons.
 So, when should you use electric linear actuators?
-They are quite versatile.
+They are not appropriate for every application, but they can be quite versatile.
 Here are some examples.

 9 Real-World Applications for Electric Linear Actuators